Fslippe/master_project/docs/plan.md

 - filtering to remove bias “Cloud_Mask_SPI” >30; (Zhang and Platnick, 2011) and high solar-zenith angles (> 65∘) or high viewing angles (> 50∘) (Grosvenor and Wood, 2014).
 - Remove pixels with sea ice or land

+# TO DOO
+- perform cluster training on whole season
+- get a historgram of monthly frequency of CAOs